 $18,800,000 Greyhound Accident Verdict

-Ryan Zehl Wins $18 Million Verdict in a Three-Week Jury Trial on Behalf of Two Passengers Injured in a Greyhound Bus Accident
+Ryan Zehl Wins $18.8 Million Verdict After 3 Week Jury Trial in Dallas County on Behalf of Greyhound Bus Passenger

-Ryan Zehl won a $18 million verdict on behalf of a 24-year-old and 45 year-old woman who were injured on a Greyhound Bus after a three-week-long jury trial in Dallas County.
+Ryan Zehl won a $18 million verdict on behalf of a 24-year-old woman who was injured when a Greyhound bus rolled over after losing control on icy roads.
+The 3 week trial took place in Dallas County, Texas, the home of Greyhound’s corporate headquarters.

-Mr. Zehl successfully argued that Greyhound hired an unqualified driver, that he was improperly trained, and that he failed to control his speed, causing the bus to roll over onto its side.
+Mr. Zehl successfully argued that Greyhound hired an inadequately trained driver who failed to control his speed in bad weather, causing the bus to lose control and rollover.

-The jury awarded over $9 million in damages and another $8 million in punitive damages after finding that the company was grossly negligent in causing the accident.
+The jury awarded over 18 million, which included punitive damages, after finding that Greyhound was grossly negligent in allowing an unqualified driver behind the wheel.

-Our verdict is the #1 Largest Verdict ever awarded in Greyhound’s corporate history.
+The verdict is the #1 Largest Verdict in Greyhound’s Corporate History.

 Attorney’s fees: $6,200,000